 In recent years, audiences in the United States have finally been discovering the Italian artist Franco Battiato.
 Battiato’s reputation has grown in part due to Superior Viaduct re-releasing four of his classic albums from the early 1970s on vinyl there for the first time.
 But in Italy, Battiato is a massive star beyond comparison.
 Aspects of his career parallel those of figures like Brian Eno, Robert Wyatt, Caetano Veloso, and even Prince.
 Battiato is a figure who has moved freely from rock to avant-garde to pop superstardom and back, demonstrating that these needn’t be opposing poles.

-No one in Italian popular music (other than the singer Mina) has has such a lasting career with so many distinct phases.
+No one in Italian popular music (other than the singer Mina) has had such a lasting career with so many distinct phases.
 Italian popular music has tended to privilege the singer-songwriter, the cantautore, with a heavy emphasis on lyrics.
 Thus Italian artists have had limited success outside of Italy as they sing mainly in Italian.
 It’s probably for this reason that Battiato’s more experimental records of the 1970s, which tend to be instrumental or otherwise de-emphasize the importance of lyrical content, are best known to foreign audiences.

 Battiato’s earliest attempts as a songwriter date to the mid-1960s, but he came into his own with a quirky style of progressive rock a few years later, accentuated by his early use of a VCS3 synthesizer.
 But Battiato’s style never remained still for long, experimenting with musique concrete, electronic music, and an exceptionally austere minimalism, before reinventing himself yet again with 1979’s L’Era del cinghiale bianco.
 His music of this period is exquisitely arranged postmodern pop, drawing on a variety of styles, and distinguished by Battiato’s esoteric, clever, and often very funny lyrics.
 His 1981 masterpiece, La voce del padrone, made him a massive star, launching a string of hits throughout the 1980s and ’90s.
 He also produced and wrote for other artists, such as Alice, with whom he sang the hit “Treni di Tozeur” for the 1984 Eurovision competition.
 In the mid-1990s, he would partner with the philosopher Manlio Sgalambro, adding to his reputation for complex and mysterious subject matter.

-I suspect that most readers of this site will find the most of interest in Battiato’s experimental period from the 1970s.
+But again, I suspect that most readers of this site will find the most of interest in Battiato’s experimental period from the 1970s.
 Besides his solo records, the 1975 supergroup Telaio Magnetico is also of interest.
 That group included Juri Camisasca, Roberto Mazza, Lino Capra Vaccina (of Aktuala), and Terra Di Benedetto and Giacomo Di Martino (of Albergo Integalattico Spaziale), who gathered to perform several shows in Sicily, Calabria, and Rome in support of the Radical Party’s initiative to legalize cannabis.
 Much freer sounding than Battiato’s prog records of the early 70s, the additional musicians bring Battiato closer to the experimentation with voice and drone happening on the outer edges of Italian music at that time.
 The group’s sole release, Live 75, featuring improvisations culled from two live performances, has been re-issued by Black Sweat in 2017, with an expanded edition in 2020.

 The records Battiato produced for other artists in the latter part of that decade are also of note, especially three largely forgotten classics of Italian minimalism, all from 1979: Raul Lovisoni and Francesco Messina’s Prati Bagnati Del Monte Analogo, Michele Fedrigotti and Danilo Lorenzini‘s I Fiori Del Sole, and Giusto Pio‘s Motore Immobile.
 Each was produced by Battiato at the culmination of his experimentation with the avant-garde and minimalism, having spent the prior five years working under the influence of mysticism, Stockhausen, and the political unrest of the 1970s.
 Battiato was closely associated with all of these artists, especially Messina and Pio.
 Listening to these three helps provide a key to unlocking Battiato’s own records from that period (M.elle Le “Gladiator”, Franco Battiato (aka Zâ), and L’Egitto Prima Delle Sabbie), which have also been recently re-issued on vinyl by SONY Music.